microsoft/PowerToys/doc/devdocs/modules/FileExplorer/monaco/readme.md

 registerAdditionalNewLanguage("id", [".fileExtension"], idDefinition(), monaco)
 ```

+  * The id can be anything.
+Recommended is one of the file extensions.
+For example "php" or "reg".

 4. Execute the steps described in the [Generate monaco_languages.json file](#generate-monaco_languagesjson-file) section.

 ## Add a new file extension to an existing language